-While I sometimes tell those who call or email that he or she doesn’t necessarily need representation, this advice is the exception, not the rule.
+In some situations you may not necessarily need representation for your workers’ comp claim, however this is the exception, not the rule.
 If you have a workplace injury in Georgia, I strongly encourage consulting (for free!) with my office to see how we can help be your advocate during your recovery from a workplace accident.